 Applications for the 2019 Award must be submitted by 25 July 2019.

 The Department introduced the John Holliday Student Conservation Award in 1999.
-The Award aims to encourage post-graduate students to share their research findings on topics of interest to the Department.
+The Award aims to encourage research students to share their research findings on topics of interest to the Department.

 Research themes that are eligible for consideration under the John Holliday Award Program for 2019 are set out in the Fisheries NSW Strategic Research Plan 2014-2018 (PDF, 7959.06 KB) and include: